-- That the development shall be in substantial accord with the plans submitted with the application and presented at the public hearing except for any modifications as may be required to meet specific Code standards or other conditions stipulated herein to the satisfaction of the Planning Hearing Officer. - 2.
-That all necessary permits (i.e. building, fire, engineering, etc.) shall be obtained from the Building and Safety section and Public Works Department and all construction shall be in compliance with the Glendale Building Code UBC (Universal Building Code) and all other applicable regulations. - That Design Review Board approval or exemption shall be obtained prior to the issuance of a building permit for any exterior alterations to the building. - That the applicant shall comply with all Section/Department requirements as specified in their memos/interdepartmental communications to the satisfaction of the City or Department Director. - 5.
-That a valet service shall be provided on weekends between 11:00 am and 2:00 pm and between 5:00 pm and 8:00 pm, subject to the approval of the Traffic and Transportation Section of the Public Works Department.
-This valet service may work in conjunction with the valet service required as a condition of approval of Parking Reduction Permit Case No. PPRP 1621936. - 6.
+- That the development shall be in substantial accord with the plans submitted with the application and presented at the public hearing except for any modifications as may be required to meet specific Code standards or other conditions stipulated herein to the satisfaction of the Director of Community Development. - 2.
+That all necessary permits (i.e. building, fire, engineering, etc.) shall be obtained from the Building and Safety section and Public Works Department and all construction shall be in compliance with the Glendale Building Code UBC (Universal Building Code) and all other applicable regulations.

+- That Design Review Board approval or exemption shall be obtained prior to the issuance of a building permit for any exterior alterations to the building. - That the applicant shall comply with all Section/Department requirements as specified in their memos/interdepartmental communications to the satisfaction of the City or Department Director. - 5.
+That a valet service shall be provided when a private party is scheduled for the children's indoor play area business, subject to the approval of the Traffic and Transportation Section of the Public Works Department.
+This valet service may work in conjunction with the valet service required as a condition of approval of Parking Reduction Permit Case No. PPRP 1809672. - 6.
 That the submitted valet plan shall be modified to delineate no more than five additional spaces to the existing and accessible 23 parking space marked on the site. - 7.
-That a Parking Use Permit application shall be submitted to allow the off-site parking of at least seven parking spaces for the total site (see PPRP 1621936).
-These seven (7) spaces may be acquired solely by the restaurant or in combination with the other on-site use as long as seven (7) spaces are provided for the entire site serving both uses.
-Should the parking use permit application not be approved, approval of Parking Reduction Permit Case No. PPRP 1809672 shall be void. - That all employees of the fast food restaurant shall park on the site. - 9.
+That a Parking Use Permit application shall be submitted to allow the off-site parking of at least seven parking spaces for the business (see PPRP 1809672).
+These seven (7) spaces may be acquired solely by the children's indoor play area or in combination with the other on-site use as long as seven (7) spaces are provided for the entire site serving both uses.
+Should the parking use permit applicant not be approved, approval of Parking Reduction Permit Case No. PPRP 1621936 shall be void. - 8.
+That all employees of the children's indoor play area shall park on the site. - 9.
 That any modification of the facility or use shall require a new parking reduction permit application.
 Expansion shall constitute adding of additional floor area or any physical change as determined by the Director of Community Development. - 10.
-That a Business Registration Certificate shall be obtained for the fast food restaurant.

-- 11. That any proposed exterior lighting shall be directed away from adjacent properties and the public right-of-way to the satisfaction of the Director of Community Development. - 12.
-That the premises shall be maintained in a clean and orderly condition, free of weeds, trash and graffiti. - That noise shall be contained to the site, such that persons of normal sensitivity offsite are not disturbed. - 14.
-That the premises shall be made available and accessible to any authorized City personnel for inspection to ascertain that all conditions of approval of this parking reduction permit are complied. - 15.
-That an Acceptance Affidavit accepting the parking reduction permit and all its conditions shall be signed and notarized and submitted to the Director of Community Development prior to the issuance of a Business Registration Certificate.
+That a Business Registration Certificate shall be obtained for the children's indoor play area. - 11.
+That any proposed exterior lighting shall be directed away from adjacent properties and the public right-of-way to the satisfaction of the Director of Community Development. - 12.
+That the premises shall be maintained in a clean and orderly condition, free of weeds, trash and graffiti. - 13.
+That noise shall be contained to the site, such that persons of normal sensitivity off-site are not disturbed. - 14.
+That the premises shall be made available and accessible to any authorized City personnel for inspection to ascertain that all conditions of approval of this parking reduction permit are complied.

+15. That an Acceptance Affidavit accepting the parking reduction permit and all its conditions shall be signed and notarized and submitted to the Director of Community Development prior to the issuance of a Business Registration Certificate.